shashankpenumatcha/ng-number-input/projects/ng-number-input/README.md

     @Input() live = true;
     ```
     When this is set to true:
     - The text is formatted as then user types.
-    - Only 'en-US', and 'en-IN' like locales are supported.

     When this is set to false:
     - Unformatted text is displayed when user is using the input and fomatted text is shown when user stops interacting.
-    - All valid JS locales can be used in this mode.
     - cannot use \[useString\] in this mode.